 - Prep.
 Preheat oven to 450 F and line a baking sheet with parchment paper.

 - Roast cauliflower.
-Toss cauliflower in olive oil, Italian seasoning, salt, and pepper, and spread onto a baking sheet.
+Toss cauliflower in olive oil, Italian seasoning, salt, and ground black pepper, and spread onto a baking sheet.
 Bake in the preheated oven for 25 minutes, or until the florets begin to brown.